arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 package irrelivant

 type Heartbeat struct {
 	// Version is incremented every time the node gossips information about its state.
-This is used to merge differing
+This is
-	// versions of cluster state during gossip.
+	//used to merge differing versions of cluster state during gossip.
 	Version uint32
 	// Generation is incremented every time the node is restarted.
 This is useful for bringing a node
 	// back up to speed after a long period of absence.